Emergent charge-2$e$ carriers well hidden from electronic band structures

-on a two-dimensional square lattice with first-neighboring kinetic processes of strength $t$ and \textit{attractive} intra-site interaction of strength $U$ for electronic carriers, $c_{i\sigma}^\dagger$, of spin $\sigma$ at site $i$ located at $\mathrm{r}_i$.
+on a two-dimensional square lattice with first-neighboring kinetic processes of strength $t$ and attractive intra-site interaction of strength $U$ for electronic carriers, $c_{i\sigma}^\dagger$, of spin $\sigma$ ($\uparrow$ or $\downarrow$) at site $i$ located at $\mathrm{r}_i$.
 Intuitively, with a weak attraction, one expects electronic carriers displaying Fermi liquid behavior, with an instability toward superconductivity at low temperature.
-Similarly, under a strong attraction, one expects tightly bound electron pairs of opposite spin, as a hard-core bosonic liquid, displaying superfluidity at low temperature.
+Similarly, under a strong attraction, one expects tightly bound electron pairs of opposite spins that behave as an effective hard-core bosonic liquid and display superfluidity at low temperature.
 Naturally, the regime with intermediate attraction hosts the possibility of coexistence of both carriers.

 To clearly observe the properties of the charge-2$e$ ($n=2$) and electronic ($n=1$) carriers, we study the spectral functions,